VadZhen/Portfolio-DS-courses-/Journey_to_Springfield/Journey_to_Springfield.md

 The metric for this competition is the Mean F1-Score.
 The F1 measure is calculated based on precision and recall.

 ### **Competition Results:**
 The pre-trained convolutional network inception_v3 was chosen as an image classifier.
 The augmented images were fed to the model and a scheduler was used to smoothly reduce the learning rate of optimizer.
 The classifier allowed achieving the Accuracy of 0.9818 within the validation set while the minimum Loss was achieved already at the 18th epoch.
 F1 score within the validation set was 1.0.
-The final F1 Score on Kaggle (within test sample) was 0.98831, which indicates the quality of the classifier.
+The final F1 Score on Kaggle (within test sample) was 0.98831, which indicates the high prediction quality of the trained classifier.